Ben-Brady/workify/README.md

 ## Worker Pool

-You can construct a worker pool the same way you'd make a worker, you can optionally specify the number of workers to use with the default being `navigator.hardwareConcurrency`.
+You can construct a worker pool the same way you'd make a worker.
+You can optionally specify the number of workers to use with the default being `navigator.hardwareConcurrency`.

 ```ts
 import { createWorkerPool } from "@nnilky/workify";